cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 If you think about what NodeLists are and the re-read the definition, this (kind of) makes sense.
 While arrays are essentially a collection of elements held in memory and are part of the JavaScript, NodeLists are _live_ references to actual DOM elements.
-I am not sure if that explanation is more a justification or an after-the-fact rationalization but it's one way to look at things.

 Luckily, you can relatively easily convert NodeLists into arrays so that you can easily call all your favorite array methods like `push()`, `slice()` on them.

-Let's see a quick one-liner to do so:
+Let's see a quick way to convert a NodeList into an array:

 {% highlight javascript %}
     > var myArray = Array.prototype.slice.call(myList, 0);